Lionelding/ThoughtsFromThousandPages/SecretsofSandHillRoad/README.md

 </p>

-1. Liqiang's One sentence to summarize the book:
+1. One sentence to summarize the book

     A through walk-through of how to raise money from VC

-1. Liqiang's Review
+1. Review
     4 out of 5

 1. Liqiang's Notes